strategist922/nyc-taxi-data-analysis/README.md

 aws s3api create-bucket --bucket your-name-nyc-taxi --region eu-central-1
 ```

-Run Terraform to build AWS infrastructure with the same prefix an region as created bucket.
+Run Terraform to build AWS infrastructure with the same prefix and region as created bucket.
-This prefix will be added before all generated aws resources and region.
+This prefix will be added before all generated aws resources.

 ```
 $ terraform init